Nagaoka Fireworks Festival Small Group Tour

 Murakami is the northernmost city in Niigata Prefecture, stretching along the Sea of Japan all the way to the Yamagata border.
 It was developed as a port and castle town by samurai clans during the Edo period.
 In the 1700s, is said to have become the first place in the world to propagate salmon.
 As a town of shipping and trade with merchants and sailors coming and going, a culture of hospitality developed—a culture which continues to this day.

 Though a city in name, Murakami is much less built-up than other Japanese cities and exudes small-town charm.
 The old castle-town area and merchant district have been preserved, making for a wonderfully walkable neighborhood where visitors can soak up the historical townscape while enjoying local cuisine and shopping for traditional crafts.
-Further afield, Japanese gardens and historical buildings such as samurai residences await to be explored by visitors traveling by car or bicycle.
+Further afield, Japanese gardens and historical buildings such as samurai residences await exploration by visitors traveling by car or bicycle.
 Furthest afield, Murakami meets the sea along a shore dotted with swimming beaches and the dramatic rock formations of the Sasagawa Nagare.

 Murakami is is synonymous with salmon, thanks to it being considered the first place in the world to have propagated them.
 With the rivers here being a major spawning ground, salmon has been a part of the Murakami diet ever since people began inhabiting the area.
 When Murakami began to suffer due to the effects of overfishing during the mid-Edo period, samurai Buheiji Aoto discovered key details of the salmon reproductive cycle and used this knowledge to develop ways of helping them propagate.
 The salmon population recovered well, and visitors to Murakami today can watch local fishermen catch them according to the traditional iguriamiryo and kodoryo methods.